Safe Adults for Kids: Helping Children Build a Safe Support Circle (Ages 5–10)

 Parents and teachers can support children by:

-• having regular conversations about trusted adults
+• having regular conversations about Safe Adults

 • helping children identify the people in their safe circle